yeezao/ip/docs/README.md

 Duke is a Command-Line Interface (CLI) application for managing tasks.
 If you are a fast typist, you'll find Duke a faster way of managing various tasks as opposed to GUI applications.

+## Getting Started

+- Install Java 11 on your computer.
+- Download the latest version of the program from [here]().
+- Open a command line/terminal session.
+Navigate to the directory where the program resides, and enter `java -jar duke.jar`.
+You can also double-click on the package to start the program in a new command line/terminal session.

 ## Features

 Duke supports 3 different task types - `todo`, `deadline` and `event`. `deadline` and `event` task types